ppatoria/interview/shared_ptr.md

 It can result in the
 (1) `sharedPtr` being reset to different memory locations, leading to potential memory leaks. or
-(2) accessing invalid memory due to data races, which is undefined behavior in C++.
+(2) accessing invalid memory due to data races, which is an undefined behaviour in C++.

 ## Solution
 To fix this, you would need to protect the assignments with a mutex or other synchronization primitive.

 # Accessing a destroyed object while other threads still hold references:
 If a `std::shared_ptr` is accessed by multiple threads concurrently, and one thread destroys the object while others are still holding references to it.
-It can result in accessing a destroyed object, leading to undefined behavior.
+It can result in accessing a destroyed object, leading to undefined behaviour.

 ## Example:
 ```cpp